Habitat heterogeneity and dispersal network structure as drivers of metacommunity dynamics: Interspecies interactions in competitive metacommunities

 where $\omega_{\alpha k}$ is the $k$-th eigenvalue of $\hat{L}_{\alpha}$, and $\hat{V}_{\alpha}$ is the matrix of its right eigenvectors.
 Substituting \cref{eq:F-inverse-multisp} into \cref{eq:QS-approx-multisp}, and the latter into the settled density equation \cref{eq:p-rate-equations-multi} leads to:

 where we introduced the dispersal kernel of species $\alpha$

 We can set $h_\alpha = \xi_\alpha /(1 + f_\alpha^{-1})$, with $\xi_\alpha$ representing the maximum dispersal capacity of the species.
 With this formulation, exploration becomes impossible when $f_\alpha \to 0$, while the kernel stays finite as $f_\alpha \to \infty$.
 In general, different species need not share the same dispersal network.
 Note that this rigorous derivation clarifies the well-known extension of classical metapopulation models to metacommunities \cite{mouquet2002coexistence}.
+We note that \cref{eqn:model-general} has the same structure as the single-species case discussed in \cref{sec:micromodel,sec:onespecies-theorems}, with the important difference that the ``excluded-volume" term $(1-\sum_{\beta=1}^{S}p_{\beta i})$ depends on all species, thus introducing interspecies interactions.
+Hence, species trying to colonize a patch experience competition from other species trying to colonize the same patch.